worldstudio/worldstudio.github.io/_theme/disability.md

   consideration, and for many disabled consumers disability is all but equivalent to a lack of choice.
-Assistive devices always end up stigmatizing their user.</p><p>&nbsp;</p><p>According to the National Institute of Health, for example, only one fifth of people who could bene t from hearing aids actually use them.
+Assistive devices always end up stigmatizing their user.</p><p>&nbsp;</p><p>According to the National Institute of Health, for example, only one-fifth of people who could bene t from hearing aids actually use them.
 Failure to use hearing aids can lead to early-onset dementia and even early death, and yet many people reject their use because of the social stigma associated with them.
 Could this stigma actually be deadly?